IBM/vision-tools/misc/migrationAides/designNotes.md

 As currently designed, the migration facility migrates the entire server.
 This approach is required for the DB, but for the file system artifacts, we could allow a parameter to identify the user directory(s) to be migrated.

+## Future Consideration

+### migration control script

+The migration control script described above will be considered if the migration facility is enhanced in the future.

+### Use a kubernetes job

+This option was presented during review.
+The initial description appears to provide a good blend of pod and deployment capabilities.
+If the migration facility is enchanced in the future, kubernetes job facility should be investigated further.